ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

 process.

-Designated Experts are expected to consult with the active BPF working group (e.g., via email to the working group’s mailing list) if it exists, as well as other interested parties (e.g., via email to one or more active mailing list(s) for relevant BPF communities and platforms).
+Designated Experts are expected to consult with the active BPF working group (e.g., via email to the working group's mailing list) if it exists, as well as other interested parties (e.g., via email to one or more active mailing list(s) for relevant BPF communities and platforms).
 The Designed Expert is expected to verify that the encoding